parent handbook basics

 Kindergarten: 1:30 p.m.

-Students may be dropped off in front in the front yard starting from 8:05 a.m.
+Students may be dropped off on the Front Yard starting from 8:00 a.m.

 When a normal social conflict arises, we’ll work to solve it by listening carefully, proposing solutions, talking through possibilities, and building consensus.
 This Quakerly process takes time, but produces a resolution that is sound and lasting.
 In the younger grades, children use the “Peace Table” to support the development of problem-solving skills such as attentive listening, “I” statements, and assertive language.
 “Meeting for Business” is also used to discuss conflicts as a group with the guidance of a teacher.
 In Middle School, peer mediators are trained to help students manage social conflicts of all kinds.